SaiTeja-da/Power-Bi-Projects-/README.md

 Technical Details
   Platform: Power BI Desktop
   Output: Power BI Template (.pbit) file
-  Data Model: A star schema model with a central Fact_Sales table and dimension tables for Dim_Products, Dim_Date, and Dim_Geographic_Location.
+  Data Model: A star schema model with a central Fact_Sales table and dimension tables for Products and Geographic_Location.
   Data Sources: Designed to connect to various data sources, including but not limited to:
   SQL Databases (e.g., Sales and Order data)
-  Excel or CSV files (e.g., Product Lists, Price Lists) Cloud services (e.g., Google Analytics, CRM data) Measures & Calculations: Includes custom DAX measures for calculating profitability, growth rates, and other key metrics.
+  Excel or CSV files (e.g., Product Lists, Price Lists) Measures & Calculations: Includes custom DAX measures for calculating profitability, growth rates, and other key metrics.